stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ## Getting Started

-First things first, lets create a new Haskell project on which we will be working:
+First things first, let's create a new Haskell project on which we will be working:

 ```bash
 stack new "hspec-golden-tests-tutorial"